Most Reliable Smart Models: Real MOT Data Analysis

 Proven Durability Champions: Which Smart Models Age Best?

-These Smart models have proven their durability with 11+ years of real-world MOT data.
-They're compared against the national average for cars of the same age:
+These Smart models have proven exceptional durability with 11+ years of real-world MOT data.
+They consistently outperform the national average for cars of the same age:

 | Model | Year | Fuel | vs Same-Age Average | Tested At | Pass Rate |